 - Open the lead list

-- Add column → Smart Column → ICP fit analysis
+- Add column → Smart Column → icp_fit_analysis

 - Run the column

-Each row gets:
+Each row receives:

 Cost: 0.5 credits per row.